brandokoch/neovim-ide/README.md

 # Usage

 In the following sections I explain keymaps I use the most for NeoVim.
 You will often see `<leader>` mentioned.
-Leader is used to start a lot of custom commands and can be set to any button press, in my case it is commma `,` (be sure to customize this to your liking in `keymaps.lua`).
+Leader is used to start a lot of custom commands and can be set to any button press, in my case it is a comma `,` (be sure to customize this to your liking in `keymaps.lua`).
 If you are a total begginer in Vim I would advise you to first watch an intro Vim video on YouTube, since in that case these keymaps might not make sense to you.
-Learn basic `j k h l` movements, operations (i,y,d,...), Vim modes and file operation.
+Learn basic `j k h l` movements, operations (`i,y,d,...`), Vim modes and file operations.
 For Intermediate-Advanced users I think the way I wrote the documentation will make perfect sense and you will be able to quickly search this README for any action you want to do.
 In some description sections I changed the wording to my liking, which is in contrast to the official documentation, on purpose.
 For any other mistakes on my part I would appreciate any feedback and suggestions.
 If there is something not covered below that you would like me to add I am open to is as well.

 ## Vim Basics